Competec/simple-animation-js/readme.md

 # simple-animation-js

-> Simple animation library which uses CSS transitions in the background and allows animating dimension percentages.
+> Simple animation library which uses CSS transitions in the background and allows animating dimension percentages with scrollWidth and scrollHeight.

 ## Installation